cablelabs/docsis-ns3/doc/source/docsis-introduction.rst

 ==============

 This is a Python-based build system, similar to ``make``.
-See the ns-3 documentation (https://www.nsnam.org/documentation) for more information.
+See the `ns-3 documentation <https://www.nsnam.org/documentation>`_ for more information.

 How do I build ns-3?
 ====================

 There are two steps, ``waf configure`` and ``waf build``.

 There are two main build modes supported by waf: `debug` and `optimized`.
 When running a simulation campaign, use `optimized` for faster code.
-If you are debugging and want ns-3 logging, use `debug` code.
+If you are debugging and want to disable optimizations or use |ns3| logging and asserts, use `debug` code.

-Try this set of commands to get started from within the top level ns-3 directory:
+Try this set of commands to get started from within the top level |ns3| directory:

 .. sourcecode:: bash